 Stress in Zoo Animals Unit Reference H/650/8787 Level 3 Credit Value 3 Guided Learning (GL) 20 h ours Unit Summary Stress can have a massive impact on the welfare of animals in a zoo.
 This unit looks at reasons for stress in animals and how to minimise exposure to stress to ultimately improve welfare.
-Learning Outcomes (1 to 3) ssment Criteria to 3.2) The learner will learner can Understand zoo animal behaviour 1.1 Explain normal behaviour and body language of different zoo animals Describe when intervention and reporting of abnormal behaviour is necessary in zoo animals Explain implications of not reporting abnormal behaviour in 2.
-Know the signs of stress in zoo animals 2.1 zoo animals Describe signs of stress in a range of zoo animals Evaluate the link between stress and poor health in zoo animals 3.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes Assessment Criteria (1 to 3) The learner will to 3.2) Jearner can Understand zoo animal behaviour 1.1 Explain normal behaviour and body language of different zoo animals Describe when intervention and reporting of abnormal behaviour 1.3 is necessary in zoo animals Explain implications of not reporting abnormal behaviour in zoo animals 2.
+Know the signs of stress in zoo animals 2.1 Describe signs of stress in a range of zoo animals 2.2 Evaluate the link between stress and poor health in zoo animals 3.
 Understand the management of stress in zoo animals 3.1 Evaluate the role of enrichment in the prevention and management of stress in zoo animals 3.2 Explain strategies for the management of stress in zoo animals

-Unit Reference J/650/8788 Level 3 Credit Value 4 Guided Learning (GL) 30 h ours Unit Summary Learners will explore the welfare of animals kept in captivity and methods of assessing welfare standards, including how to improve welfare.
-Looking at the reasons that animals ar kept in captivity and how to ensure they are fulfilled, learners will have a balanced view on reasons for and against keeping animals in captivity, and the ethics or breeding.
-Learning Outcomes Assessment Criteria (1 to 4) The learner will (1.1 to 4.2) The learner can Know the needs of captive animals 1.1 Describe the needs of a range of animals to maintain their welfare when kept in captivity Explain how the needs of a range of animals can be met by the 2.
-Know the methods used to assess the welfare of animals in captivity 2.1 Analyse current methods of welfare assessment used for a range of animals kept in captivity Evaluate the importance of animal welfare assessment Explain how to monitor animal welfare and suggest justified improvements 3.
-Understand the ethical considerations of keeping animals in captivity 3.1 Analyse reasons for and against keeping animals in captivity Summarise the ethical principles involved with keeping animals in captivity
+Animals in Captivity Unit Reference J/650/8788 Level 3 Credit Value 4 Guided Learning (GL) 30 h ours Unit Summary Learners will explore the welfare of animals kept in captivity and methods of assessing welfare standards, including how to improve welfare.
+Looking at the reasons that animals are kept in captivity and how to ensure they are fulfilled, learners will have a balanced view on reasons for and against keeping animals in captivity, and the ethics or breeding.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes Asse ssment Criteria (1 to 4) to 4.2) The learner will 1.
+Know the needs of captive animals 1.1 Describe the needs of a range of animals to maintain their welfare when kept in captivity Explain how the needs of a range of animals can be met by the caregiver in captivity 2.
+Know the methods used to assess the welfare of animals in captivity 2.1 Analyse current methods of welfare assessment used for a range of animals kept in captivity 2.2 Evaluate the importance of animal welfare assessment 2.3 Explain how to monitor animal welfare and suggest justified improvements 3.
+Understand the ethical considerations of keeping animals in captivity 3.1 Analyse reasons for and against keeping animals in captivity

-4. Understand th of animals in of J .1 Evaluate the breeding of animals in captivity 4. .2 Analyse methods used to control animal breeding in captivity
+3.2 Summarise the ethical principles involved with keeping animals in captivity 4.
+Understand the breeding of animals in captivity 4.1 Evaluate the breeding of animals in captivity 4.2 Analyse methods used to control animal breeding in captivity